Everything You Need To Know About ESG Investing

 ESG investing is gaining traction as a sustainable investment practice

-Although skeptics say that this kind of responsible investing is a fad, similar to green juice or $120 “cleansing” crystals, it doesn’t look like it’s going away anytime soon.
+Although sceptics say that this kind of responsible investing is a fad, similar to green juice or £120 “cleansing” crystals, it doesn’t look like it’s going away anytime soon.
 People are demanding businesses to be more transparent in their practices, in part in order to make smarter consumer – and investment – choices.
 This has given the rise to many socially responsible investment portfolios.

 As issues like global warming become more tangible for people around the globe, their financial choices begin to reflect this new reality.
 Institutional investors are slowly but surely also getting more interested in ESG investing.
 This only accelerates the presence of ESG into the investment mainstream.